QwenLM/Qwen/README.md

 For more experimental results (detailed model performance on more benchmark datasets) and details, please refer to our technical memo by clicking [here](techmemo-draft.md).

+## Requirements

+* python 3.8 and above
+* pytorch 1.12 and above, 2.0 and above are recommended
+* CUDA 11.4 and above are recommended (this is for GPU users, flash-attention users, etc.)

 ## Quickstart

 Below, we provide simple examples to show how to use Qwen-7B with 🤖 ModelScope and 🤗 Transformers.

 Before running the code, make sure you have setup the environment and installed the required packages.
-Make sure the pytorch version is higher than `1.12`, and then install the dependent libraries.
+Make sure you meet the above requirements, and then install the dependent libraries.

 ```bash
 pip install -r requirements.txt